- August 21, 2020

 The Dread X Collection 2 is an indie horror anthology featuring 12 games inspired by Lovecraftian themes.
 Each developer had 10 days to create their game, resulting in a diverse collection of terror-filled experiences.
 You'll find yourself in eerie situations, from supernatural investigations to unsettling crafting activities, all within a limited timeframe.
 Can you survive the horrors that await you?
 Play to discover the secrets hidden in the darkness.

-- The hub world with puzzles adds a unique layer to the collection, enhancing the overall experience.
+- The interactive hub world with puzzles adds depth and engagement to the overall experience, enhancing the connection between the games.

-- Some games, like The Toy Shop and The Thing in the Lake, suffer from frustrating mechanics and poor design choices.
+- Some games, such as The Thing in the Lake and The Toy Shop, suffer from frustrating mechanics and lack of polish, detracting from the overall experience.

 story